 Current visiting arrangements at Medway Maritime Hospital

-To help keep our patients, staff, and the wider community safe from COVID-19, we have made the difficult decision to introduce further visiting restrictions on some of our wards.
+To help keep our patients, staff, and the wider community safe from COVID-19, we have made the difficult decision to continue with some visiting restrictions on some of our wards.

 Other key changes to inpatient visiting are:

-- One daily visit of one hour (visiting slots will be available either between 2pm and 4pm or 6pm and 8pm)
+- Each visitor can make one daily visit of two hours (visiting slots will be available either between 2pm and 4pm or 6pm and 8pm).

 - A face mask or covering must be worn